Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Espresso machines go from super-automatic, where you get espresso with a push of a button, to the manual, where you have to do all the work.
 Semi-automatic machines are in the middle, where you have to load the machine, which then brews the espresso.

-Many baristas believe semi-automatic espresso machines make better espresso.
-It’s not so much that semi-automatics are built better, but they are more hands-on and give more customizability, which allows you to better dial in the extraction.
+Semi-automatics are more hands-on and give more customizability, which allows you to better dial in the extraction.
 Also, a semi-automatic coffee machine is cheaper than a super-automatic.

 A super-automatic espresso machine is a better choice for users who are busy or don’t want to do all the work involved in pulling an espresso shot: measuring, grinding, tamping, steaming, and cleaning.